sgkertsos/ecommerce-site-assistant/README.md

 After the application loads you can click on the Assistant option on the Sidebar.
 The assistant UI loads and you can start asking questions and leaving feedback.

+Questions you can ask could be:

+* How can I pay?
+* Can I return a product?

+and many other.

 ![image info](./images/app_assistant.png)

 ### Access Grafana